 Compliments & Complaints

-- Chief Police Officers (for example the Chief Constable)
+• Chief Police Officers (for example the Chief Constable)

-- Police officers
+• Police officers

-- Police staff
+• Police staff

-- Police & Crime Commissioner
+• Police, Fire & Crime Commissioner

-- Office of the Police & Crime Commissioner staff
+• Office of the Police & Crime Commissioner staff

-- The service provided
+• The service provided

-- A decision or policy
+• A decision or policy

 Complaints Policy

 Our complaints policy will explain how to make complaints and what help is available to enable you to make a complaint.
-We will explain the Office the Police and Crime Commissioner’s role with regard to complaints and what to do if you are not happy with how your complaint was handled.
+We will explain the Office the Police, Fire and Crime Commissioner’s role with regard to complaints and what to do if you are not happy with how your complaint was handled.

 Communicating with You

 We will be polite, professional and treat you with respect.
-We understand that people who contact us might sometimes be frustrated, or angry, and we are committed to providing a fair and accessible service to all.
+We understand that people who contact us might sometimes be frustrated or angry and we are committed to providing a fair and accessible service to all.
 Nonetheless, we have a responsibility to protect the safety and welfare of our staff and we will not accept abusive, aggressive or threatening behaviour.

-To manage our work effectively and provide a fair service to all, it might be necessary for us to limit the way we communicate with individual customers and the frequency of contact.
+To manage our work effectively and provide a fair service to all, it might be necessary for us to limit the way we communicate with individuals and the frequency of contact.
 This only applies in certain circumstances.
+Find out more in our Managing Service User Contact Policy

 Information relating to the number of complaints and conduct matters considered by the Commissioner are reported to the Ethics and Integrity Panel on a six month basis.
 This information can be viewed here.